VeeamHub/veeam-ansible/roles/veeam_vas/README.md

 Requirements listed are not complete and only include configurations tested during development and use of this Ansible Role.
 Keep in mind as well these requirements are in addition to Veeam's system requirements for the software to be installed/upgraded.
 For more information, please reference [Veeam documentation](https://www.veeam.com/documentation-guides-datasheets.html).

-As noted in the previous section, this collection depends on Windows modules (`ansible.windows` & `community.windows`) that are not standard in Ansible anymore (2.10.x).
-These need to be installed for this role to function.
+This collection depends on Windows modules (`ansible.windows` & `community.windows`) that are not standard in Ansible anymore (2.10.x).
+If the collection is installed using the Ansible Galaxy CLI (see previous section), no further action is required on your part.

 ### Ansible